-- Evaluation of the SMS program, such as behavior, bureaucracy, and other safety elements; and
+- Evaluation of the system being protected by the SMS implementation, such as behavior, bureaucracy, and other safety elements; and

 - Hazard mitigation efforts, such as creation of risk controls.

-The above elements of SRM get much attention.
-However, there are other, more subtle elements of SRM that are either skimmed over or overlooked.
+The above SRM elements receive considerable attention.
+However, there are other, more subtle SRM elements that are either hastily skimmed over or overlooked entirely.
 These sub-components of SRM are extremely important because they determine the quality of your SRM process, and will influence how much “value” you get out of the above-mentioned bullet points.

 These sub-elements of SRM are things like: